-So, I’ve been very impatient with my husband lately, you know how we get.
-Yes, I’ve been nagging and complaining about littlethings like him sucking his teeth instead of getting a tooth pick and getting totally irritated by how he eats chips very loudly or, this is big! how he always finds a way not to be wrong.
+So, I recall a while back being very impatient with my husband, you know how we get and I may have been nagging him and complaining a lot about little things such as him sucking his teeth after a meal instead of getting a tooth pick or getting totally “bent out of shape” about how he always finds a way not to be wrong no matter what!!

-1 Peter 4:8 Above all love each other deeply because love covers over a multitude of (flaws) sin
+Above all love each other deeply because love covers over a multitude of sin (flaws)

 I know Valentine’s Day isn’t a favorite holiday for some BUT!!
 We all love to feel appreciated, and we all love to be told “Thank you”, don’t we?
 That’s what you are saying when you take the time to do something special for the one you love.
 So, no matter how you may feel about the holiday, make it a point to go out of your way to do something special for them just because you love them, and you want to show your appreciation for all they do everyday for you and your family.